-If you are looking for heritage with your pellet grill/smoker which are actually made in the USA you should be considering a Cookshack pellet grill/smoker.
+If you are looking for heritage with your pellet grill/smoker which is actually made in the USA you should be considering a Cookshack pellet grill/smoker.
 Cookshack has been producing electric smokers since the early 1960s.
 However, its their partnership with Ed Maurin, better known in the BBQ world as ‘Fast Eddy’ who helped to develop the company’s wood pellet grills/smokers.
 While Traeger was the first to market with pellet grills/smokers in the 1980s, Fast Eddy in the mid 90’s also realised the huge potential that wood pellets offered to make cooking/smoking with wood easier than ever before.
-Today the Cookshack/Fast Eddy wood pellet grill/smokers are some of the most affordable stainless steel grills you can currently buy.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.